 Another important factor is to make sure your text is error-free.

-Some sites make the mistake of thinking that proofreading is only for books.
+Some cooking blogs make the mistake of thinking that proofreading is only for books.
 It is not true.

 A recipe should be proofread at least three times to make sure the ingredients and method match perfectly.
 It should also be free of grammar and spelling errors.

-Typos, bad spelling and poor grammar is a favourite recipe for losing readers very fast.
+Typos, bad spelling and poor grammar is a perfect recipe for losing readers very fast.

 Why and how to self-publish a cooking ebook